MoneyMapCanada — Free Canadian Finance Tools

 Calculator workflow

-Use the Net Worth Calculator as a starting point, not as a final verdict.
+Use the Net Worth Calculator Canada as a starting point, not as a final verdict.
 Enter conservative numbers first.
 For income, assume slightly lower take-home pay until payroll is confirmed.
 For debt, assume the rate could be higher or the payoff slower.
 For savings and investing, test a lower return and a missed contribution month.
 The purpose is to see whether the plan survives normal friction.

 After the first estimate, run a second version with your preferred numbers and a third version with a worse-case scenario.
 This three-scenario workflow is simple but powerful.
 It tells you whether a decision is strong, fragile, or dependent on everything going perfectly.
 A plan that only works in the best case is not a plan; it is a hope with a spreadsheet.

-Product and affiliate comparison notes
+Product comparison notes

 If this topic involves a product, compare it through the Credit Card Comparison page before choosing.
 Look at the full terms, not only the marketing promise.
 The important questions are simple: what does it cost today, what can it cost later, who qualifies, what happens if you miss a payment, what support exists, and how easy is it to leave if your needs change?